KawNguyen/context-base-learning/docs/prompt.md

+Prompt:

 You are an AI coding agent inside my VS Code workspace.
-Please scaffold and implement a Next.js (App Router) web application for Context-Based English Learning (CBL) using TailwindCSS and shadcn/ui.
+Please scaffold and implement a Next.js (App Router) web application for Context-Based English Learning (CBL) using TailwindCSS and shadcn/ui, and use Bun as the runtime and package manager instead of Node/npm.

 The app has four main features: